readytensor/rt-datasets-multiclass-classification/README.md

-# Datasets for Multi-Class Classification Base category on Ready Tensor
+# Datasets for Multi-Class Classification category on Ready Tensor

+This repository contains benchmark datasets for the Multi-Class Classification category on Ready Tensor.
+You can find all files related to each dataset in the `datasets/processed/<dataset_name>` folder.

+## Project Contents

+In this repository, you will find the following:

+- `datasets` folder contains the datasets used in benchmarking for the Multi-Class Classification category on Ready Tensor.

   - The `raw` folder contains the original data files from the source (see attributions below).
-The Jupyter notebook file within each dataset folder is used to convert the raw data file for each dataset into the full processed dataset in `raw` folder into the processed form in `processed` folder.
+The Jupyter notebook file within each dataset folder is used to convert the raw data file for each dataset in `raw` folder into the processed CSV form in `processed` folder.
   - `processed` folder contains the processed files.
 These files are used in algorithm evaluations.
     - The CSV file with suffix "\_train.csv" is used for training
     - "\_test.csv" is used for testing (without the targets)
     - "\_test_key.csv" contains the ids and targets for the test data.
 This test key file is used to generate scores by comparing with predictions.
     - The JSON file with suffix "\_schema.json" is the schema file for the corresponding dataset.
-  - The json file with the suffix "\_inference_requeest_sample.json" contains a sample JSON object with the data to make an inference request to the /infer endpoint.
+    - The json file with the suffix "\_inference_request_sample.json" contains a sample JSON object with the data to make an inference request to the /infer endpoint.
     - The CSV file with the dataset name, and no other suffix, is the full data (made of both train and test sets).

 - The folder `config` contains two csv files - one called `multiclass_classification_datasets_metadata.csv` which contains the dataset level attribute information.
 The second csv called `multiclass_classification_datasets_fields.csv` contains information regarding all the fields in each of the datasets.
+These two files are used by the following scripts to generate the schema, train, test, test_key, and sample inference request data files for each dataset.
 - `generate_schemas.py`: contains the code to generate the schema files for each dataset.
 - `create_train_test_key_files.py`: contains the code to generate the train, test, and test-key files for each dataset.
 - `generate_inference_data.py`: contains the code to generate the inference request sample data for each dataset.